Buchu

 Natural Forms

 • Infusion.
-Made from the dried leaves, buchu tea is the most popular way to consume the plant in order to relieve mainly stomach complains.
+Made from the dried leaves, buchu tea is the most popular way to consume the plant, primarily to relieve stomach complaints.

 Herbal Remedies & Supplements